cmhume/eCommerce_Business_Trends/Presentation_Prep/presentation_roles.md

 Dashboards: Slides 7, 10, Tableau Dashboards

-*   Description of the analysis phase of the project
+*   Questions the team hopes to answer with the data
-*   Results of the analysis
+*   Analysis process & Results
 *   Dashboard interactivity

 ## Manupriya:

-Machine Learning app:
+Machine Learning app: Slides 21-25

 *   Technologies, languages, tools, and algorithms used throughout the project
-*   Questions the team hopes to answer with the data

 *   Description of the data exploration phase of the project

 ## Corinne:

+Conclusions, Q & A: Slides 26-28

 *   Recommendation for future analysis
 *   Anything the team would have done differently